Patronicity Resources Logo

 Polina: PATTERN's immediate addressable community is emerging talent within the creative and creator economies.
 Think graphic designers, photographers, videographers, writers, any kind of digital content creators, fashion designers and brand owners, marketers, musicians, street artists, sneaker designers, and the like.
 Zooming out, by supporting and enabling this group, we serve the entire region by helping make it the type of place that attracts and retains the best and brightest and not the other way around.

 How do we do it?
 Internships and Fellowships.
 Events.
 Advocacy.
 Useful content.
 PATTERN is the only professional development entity in the region focused on creatives.
-Daily we invest in the creative economy through our programming.
+Daily, we invest in the creative economy through our programming.
 I like to tell people that becoming part of the PATTERN community is a career growth hack that cannot be experienced anywhere else in Indianapolis.
 Our programs for college students and recent grads are a triple threat of mentorship, soft and hard skill development, and portfolio expansion that puts all participants ahead of their peers by a documented 1-3 years of professional development.
-This is important because as a region we don't have enough focus on emerging talent in creative fields.
-This is a major blind-spot for us, and the main reason why Indianapolis is not getting the widespread recognition it deserves for all the incredible things we have happening here.
+This is important because, as a region, we don't have enough focus on emerging talent in creative fields.
+This is a major blind spot for us, and the main reason why Indianapolis is not getting the widespread recognition it deserves for all the incredible things we have happening here.

 Our team is working very hard to build awareness and bridge the divide between "arts and culture" and the more traditional corporate environment which dominates our economic development landscape to help address this.